 The McGill emergency ultrasound fellowship is an intensive 1-year program, dedicated to teaching core and advanced point of care ultrasound applications.
 The goal is to develop future national and international leaders in both clinical and academic point of care ultrasound.
 Using POCUS findings in clinical decision making, recognizing critical findings that affect management as well as the limitations of POCUS is a paramount objective in the education of every fellow.

-- Based at the Jewish General hospital, the busiest adult ED in the province, the fellow will have access to his/her own ultrasound unit (Philips Sparq) for both clinical as well as teaching responsibilities. in 2016, over 13,000 POCUS exams were performed in the ED.
+Based at the Jewish General hospital, the busiest adult ED in the province, the fellow will have access to his/her own ultrasound unit (Philips Sparq or Butterfly IQ) for both clinical as well as teaching responsibilities. in 2019, almost 20,000 POCUS exams were performed in the ED.
 Along with a very high acuity and varied pathology, the fellow will have a significant exposure to POCUS.

 - Please note that all fellowship applications are done directly through the McGill Postgraduate department.
 All information regarding eligibility criteria and application material can be found on their web site at:

-• Over 95% of emergency Department staff at the Jewish General Hospital are certified in the core applications of POCUS.
+• 100% of emergency Department staff at the Jewish General Hospital are CPoCUS certified in the core applications of POCUS.

 • Emergency department, Jewish General Hospital (JGH)